SmoothCloudServices/SmoothCloud/README.md

 # ![smoothcloudbanner](https://github.com/SmoothServices/SmoothCloud/assets/96041552/54521fde-d9bb-45af-bbb6-b984ccd25a6d)

-## The quality of minecraft clouds.
+The quality of minecraft clouds.

+> We want to create something new in the Minecraft cloud scene.

 > [!CAUTION]
 > Do not use the cloud yet, as it is still at an early stage of development.